TEAMWORK • COLLABORATION • COMMITMENT

 WRRM OPS uses detailed asset characteristics combined with fire behavior simulations to derive risk for each SDG&E asset for every hour in the forecast.
 This provides SDG&E tremendous insight into which circuits may be a concern given specific weather conditions.

 Working closely with SDG&E, Technosylva has developed a real-time wildfire risk monitoring application, that leverages the rich hourly weather forecast derived by the SDG&E weather modeling system.
 Coined WRRM OPS, the application provides hourly wildfire risk forecasts for a 3-day period.
-A wildfire risk forecast is derived twice a day, using the Wildfire Analyst API to generate 10+ million wildfire simulations with each forecast.
+A wildfire risk forecast is derived twice a day, using Wildfire Analyst Enterprise to generate 10+ million wildfire simulations with each forecast.
 These simulations are used to calculate potential impacts and output risk metrics for each hour.
 These risk outputs provide a profile for the forecast period in addition to providing a framework for comparison against historical benchmark events and conditions.

 Risk is derived for the entire SDG&E service territory showing risk potential, independent of SDG&E assets.
 In addition, risk is calculated specifically for SDG&E assets, using detailed asset data, to determine which assets are of concern during certain weather conditions.